lf2com/magnet.js/README.md

 ## Properties

-Settable properties are defined as the confuration values of magnet element.
+Settable properties are defined as the configuration values of magnet element.
 If the magnet has no some magnet settings, it would reference to the nearest [parent magnet](#parentmagnet) having the value.
 Otherwise the value would be the default one.

 ### Multiple Values